mnshk/mnshk/README.md

 # Hey there!
-i'm Munish and I enjoy using code to make interactive things.
+I'm Munish and I enjoy using code to make interactive things.
 I have a keen interest in web development.
 Ever since writing my first line of code, I was fascinated with the idea of using it to create something awesome.

 My interest in Web development started back in 2014, when I came to know about HTML and CSS.
 I became passionate about technology and focused on building and designing great digital experiences.